preetisawant/runtimes/swift/index.md

 Please note that you can specify any valid version of Swift in your `.swift-version` file.
 These alternate versions must match the naming of and are pulled directly from [Swift.org ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://swift.org/download/).
 While using a non-cache version will take a bit longer to provision, there is no runtime performance difference of your Swift app.

 The default swift_buildpack in {{site.data.keyword.Bluemix_notm}} is used if your app's root directory contains a `Package.swift` file.
 If you'd like to use use an alternate buildpack, you must specify this by adding a `buildpack: {buildpackUrl}` entry to your app's manifest.yml file.
-Alternatively, you can define this at deployment time, using the `cf push -b {buildpackUrl}` command argument.
+Alternatively, you can define this at deployment time, using the `ibmcloud cf push -b {buildpackUrl}` command argument.

 ## Developer Environments